TheAidency/Spatialsurf/README.md

 # Licensing + Credit

 Assets have their own different policies for usage as put forward by their own creators.
+SPATIALSURF IS RELEASED UNDER THE MPL 2.0 AND REQUIRES SOURCE CODE DISCLOSURE OF DERIVATIVE WORKS.
+ASSETS ARE ALLOWED TO BE EXCLUDED.

 ## Music - © Cameron Cluelow 2018-2021